malaise/ada/README.txt

      DB of heart rate measures, displayed with Afpx.

 Hungar (2)::
-     Euristic search (hungarian method) of best affection (e.g. of peaple to jobs).
+     Euristic search (hungarian method) of best affection (e.g. of people to jobs).
 Tough algo.

 Lem (2)::
      Game: land the LEM on the moon.

 Lsadeps (2)::
-     Shows the list/tree of Ada units/files dependencies
+     Shows the list/tree of Ada units/files dependencies.

 Mcd (3)::
      Reverse polish computer.
 At command line level but very powerful.